List of Farm to Market Roads in Texas (1000–1099): FM 1021

 Farm to Market Road 1021 (FM 1021) is located in Maverick County.

-FM 1021 begins at an intersection with US 57 in Eagle Pass.
-The highway intersects with FM 375 and FM 3443 in the city.
-FM 1021 runs along the southern boundary of Las Quintas Fronterizas and crosses Loop 480 before running on the boundaries of Chula Vista and Rosita.
-After leaving the Eagle Pass area, the highway runs through mostly rural areas of the county before entering El Indio.
-FM 1021 ends south of El Indio with the road continuing as the unimproved Eagle Pass Road, which transitions into FM 1472 in Webb County.
+FM 1021 begins at Old Mines Road, an unpaved county road, in a rural area of Maverick County; Old Mines Road continues southeast, becoming Eagle Pass Road in Webb County, which then becomes FM 1472.
+The highway travels through rural areas with many farms and ranches before entering El Indio, intersecting FM 2644 in the town.
+FM 1021 continues to travel by rural farms and ranches until crossing the Rosita Creek, with the route becoming more suburban.
+The highway travels along the city limits of Rosita and Chula Vista, passing near the Kickapoo Traditional Tribe of Texas reservation.
+FM 1021 cross Loop 480 then runs along the southern border of Las Quintas Fronterizas.
+The highway enters Eagle Pass near the FM 3443 (Veterans Boulevard) intersection.
+FM 1021 travels in a northwest-southeast direction along El Indio Highway, passing near several residential and retail areas.
+The highway turns north onto Monroe Street near the Camino Real International Bridge, then intersects US 57 (Garrison Street), before ending at intersection with Spur 240 (Main Street).

 FM 1021 was designated on November 23, 1948, running from SH 85 (which later became US 277) near Eagle Pass to El Indio.
 The highway's beginning was moved to SH 76 (now US 57) on April 21, 1949.
 FM 1021 was extended 8.0 mi south of El Indio on July 15, 1949.
 The highway was extended another approximately 2.7 mi on January 27, 1950, and was extended another 3.0 mi to its current terminus on July 11, 1968.